Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Familiarity with Python lists and basic data types
 - A Python environment (Jupyter, IPython, or Python interpreter)

+> **INSTRUCTOR NOTES**: Quickly check if anyone needs help with setup.
+Have a backup plan for participants with environment issues.
+Consider having them pair with someone or use a cloud environment like Google Colab.

 ## Workshop Schedule

+> **INSTRUCTOR NOTES**: Walk through the schedule, emphasizing the progression from basic concepts to practical applications.
+Point out break times and mention that timing is flexible based on group pace.
+The mini-project at the end ties everything together.

 | Time | Topic | Duration   |
 |------|-------|----------|